coderefinery/installation/content/editors.md

 animated.
 ```

-Choosing the right editor is a matter of taste and preferences.
+Choosing the right editor is a matter of preferences.
 Since we often
 spend significant portions of our days editing text and source code, it can be
 valuable to invest time into learning your favourite editor really well.
 Below
 we list few common options and give some pros/cons.